-Every community public water system is required to prepare and provide to its customers a brief annual water quality report, also called the Consumer Confidence Report.
+Every community public water system is required to prepare and provide to its customers a brief Annual Water Quality Report, also referred to as the Consumer Confidence Report.
 This report is to include some educational material, and will provide information on the source water, the levels of any detected contaminants, and compliance with drinking water regulations.